Skip to main content

 GO

-VIEW SERVER PERFORMANCE STATE (or VIEW SERVER STATE on older versions) gives the receiver access to the dynamic management views (DMVs) it queries.
-VIEW ANY DATABASE is required for the optional per-database I/O and latency metrics.
+VIEW SERVER PERFORMANCE STATE (or VIEW SERVER STATE on older versions) gives the receiver access to the dynamic management views it queries, including the per-database file IO and latency stats.
+VIEW ANY DATABASE lets it enumerate the databases to scrape; the receiver also accepts CREATE DATABASE or ALTER ANY DATABASE in its place.
 No write permissions are needed.

 Test the credentials before configuring the collector: